-Dr Jiang studied BSc in Physics (1982-1987) and MSc in Biophysics (1987-1990) in the Department of Physics at East China Normal University in China, and PhD in Pharmacology (1995-1999) under the supervision of Prof D Wray in the School of Biomedical Sciences at University of Leeds.
-He received postdoctoral training (1999-2003) in the laboratory of Prof RA North FRS in the Department of Biomedical Science at University of Sheffield.
+Dr Jiang studied BSc in Physics and MSc in Biophysics in the Department of Physics at East China Normal University in China, and PhD in Pharmacology in the School of Biomedical Sciences at University of Leeds.
+He received postdoctoral training in the Department of Biomedical Science at University of Sheffield.
 He returned to Leeds in 2004 as a University Research Fellow and established his independent research group in the School of Biomedical Sciences at University of Leeds, supported by a prestiegous five-year Wellcome Trust University Award.
 Since 2006, he is a lecturer in Membrane Biology.
-He has contributed >100 original research and review articles, with h-index of 35 (Scopus) (https://www.scopus.com/authid/detail.uri?authorId=35200765000).
-He has been invited to review manuscripts for >80 SCI journals.
-Currently, he serves, as Associate Editor or Member of Editorial Board, Antioxidants, Cells, Current Research in Pharmacology and Drug Discovery, Frontiers in Bioscience (Landmark), Frontiers in Pharmacology, and Scientific Reports.
+He has contributed >110 original research and review articles, with h-index of 38 (Scopus) (https://www.scopus.com/authid/detail.uri?authorId=35200765000).
+He has been invited to review manuscripts for >100 SCI journals.
+Currently, he is Associate Editor or Member of Editorial Board of Antioxidants, Cells, Current Research in Pharmacology and Drug Discovery, Frontiers in Bioscience-Landmark, Frontiers in Pharmacology, and Scientific Reports.

 Molecular and structural mechanisms of calcium-permeable ion channels in health and disease

 The research in my laboratory aims to understand the molecular and structural mechanisms of calcium-permeable channels in health and disease and to develop novel inhibitors as research tools and therapeutics, focusing on the following areas.

 TRPM2 channel in oxidative stress signalling